AllenInstitute/ipfx/docs/index.rst

 --------------------------

-To analyze all of the sweeps with a particular stimulus type (say, long square pulses), you'll first need to create a :py:meth:`~allensdk.ipfx.ephys_data_set.SweepSet` object.
+To analyze all of the sweeps with a particular stimulus type (say, long square pulses), you'll first need to create a :py:class:`~allensdk.ipfx.ephys_data_set.SweepSet` object.
 This is an object that groups together the stimuli and responses of a group of sweeps.

 .. code-block:: python